zamriosman/SLR-AI-Driven-Data-Quality/RQs.md

 # Research Questions
-1. How do specific data quality dimensions, such as accuracy, completeness, and consistency, impact the performance and reliability of AI-driven algorithms in the context of poor data quality, and what strategies can be developed to mitigate these effects?

-2. What novel AI-driven techniques and data-driven methodologies can be developed to assess and enhance data quality across various dimensions, particularly in scenarios where data quality is inherently poor, such as in emerging markets or under-resourced domains?
+## Here are three research questions related to AI-driven data quality:

+1. How can AI-driven techniques and algorithms be effectively integrated into data quality assurance processes to automate the identification, cleaning, and enrichment of data, and what are the resulting improvements in data quality metrics and decision-making?

+2. What are the key challenges and opportunities in developing AI-driven models for predicting data quality issues, such as missing values, outliers, and inconsistencies, across diverse datasets, and how do these models perform in comparison to traditional data quality assessment methods?

-3. How can data-driven approaches be leveraged to automatically detect and address data quality issues, including missing values, outliers, and inconsistencies, within large and complex datasets, and how does the incorporation of AI-driven interventions improve the overall data quality and decision-making processes?
+3. In what ways can AI-driven approaches be employed to continuously monitor and adapt to changing data quality patterns and issues over time, and what are the implications for organizations seeking to maintain high data quality standards in dynamic and evolving data environments?

-These research questions aim to explore the intricate relationship between data quality, AI-driven solutions, data-driven methodologies, and the challenges posed by poor data quality, offering opportunities to advance knowledge in these areas.
+These research questions address the role of AI in enhancing data quality, including its applications, challenges, and potential benefits in ensuring high-quality data for various purposes.